 At Saint Anselm, he has advanced the college's national reputation through scholarship, athletics and via the prestigious New Hampshire Institute of Politics operated by the college.
 Dr. DiSalvo also serves on the boards of leading national higher education organizations like the National Association of Independent Colleges and Universities (NAICU), where he is a member of the Board of Directors representing the northeastern states.

-Dr. DiSalvo has extensive leadership experience in Catholic higher education and national philanthropic fundraising.
-While at Marian, he strengthened the university's endowment, improved its physical plant and added both undergraduate and graduate programs that focused on academic quality and service.
+During his tenure at Marian University, Dr. DiSalvo strengthened the university's endowment, improved its physical plant and added both undergraduate and graduate programs that focused on academic quality and service.

-Prior to joining Marian in 2010, he served as president and founder of The Hopewell Group Inc., which assists in transfers of wealth for individuals, family foundations and corporations.
-He was executive director of the Joe Torre Safe at Home Foundation, which works to end domestic violence through education and other interventions.
-He also led Junior Achievement of New York Inc., an organization that inspires K-12 students to be successful by providing business education through volunteer role models.
+In addition to his higher education experience, Dr. DiSalvo spent time in the traditional non-profit sector as president and founder of The Hopewell Group Inc. and as executive director of the Joe Torre Safe at Home Foundation, dedicated to ending domestic violence through education and other interventions.
+At Junior Achievement of New York Inc., aimed at inspiring K-12 students to be successful via business education, he was executive vice president.

 Dr. DiSalvo completed a Ph.D. in educational leadership at Fordham University where he also earned an M.B.A. in marketing and B.S. in psychology.